-Customer credit risk is managed by the Company's established policy, procedures and control relating to customer credit risk management.
-Credit quality of a customer is assessed based on an extensive credit rating scorecard and individual credit limits are defined in accordance with this assessment.
+Customer credit risk is managed by the Company's established policy, procedures and control relating to customer credit risk management, Credit quality of a customer is assessed based on an extensive credit rating scorecard and individual credit limits are defined in accordance with this assessment.
 Outstanding customer receivables are regularly monitored.
-At 31 March 2021, the company had 1 customer (31 March 2020: 1 customer) who owed 100% of receivables outstanding.
+At 31 March 2021, the company had Nil customer (31 March 2020; Nil